-That vs Which!
-If there’s one pair of words in the English language that causes even the most experienced writers to stop for a second and think about which is the correct word to use, then it’s That vs Which.
+That vs. which!
+If there’s one pair of words in the English language that causes even the most experienced writers to stop for a second and think about which is the correct word to use, then it’s that vs. which.
 Both these words can be used in many different contexts in a sentence but when one of the two is needed as a relative pronoun, a real nightmare can start.
-However, don’t start panicking: with which vs that, there’s a perfectly logical explanation that will help you always use only the correct word.
+However, don’t start panicking: with that vs. which, there’s a perfectly logical explanation that will help you always use only the correct word.

 When it comes to using which or that as relative pronouns, you should be very careful about which choice you make.
 While both of them can be used when you’re talking about an inanimate object or an animal that doesn’t have a name, only “that” can be used when you’re talking about a human being.